Bahare09/team-game-rock-paper-scissors/README.md

 ## Deployed Website

-You can access the application at the following address: <a href="https://rock-paper-scissors-team.netlify.app/">Click me</a>
+Access the deployed version of the application: <a href="https://rock-paper-scissors-team.netlify.app/">rock-paper-scissors-team.netlify.app</a>

 ## Game Rules